-Here we have listed some homegrown businesses and Irish designs that are sure to have that something special for your jewellery box.
+Here we have listed some homegrown businesses and Irish designs that are sure to make your wardrobe sparkle.

 Growing up in the west of Ireland, Andrea spent much of her childhood inspired by her creative family (her father was a woodwork teacher and her mother had a passion for sewing).
 Now, working in her Limerick studio, Andrea creates contemporary fine jewellery, with many of her designs inspired by myths, nostalgia and a sense of magic.
 The gold-plated lucky Irish coin is €159.